-- Surgical/medical masks – these disposables masks are usually made from three layers of material.
+- Surgical/medical masks – these disposable masks are usually made from three layers of material.
 They help to stop large droplets infected with Covid-19 from spreading, for example, if they are coughed or sneezed out by the wearer.
 They also help to stop droplets from others getting to the wearer’s mouth and nose.

 - Filter face masks – these offer additional protection by filtering out smaller droplets for both the wearer and others (depending on the type of filter).

-- Face shield and visor – plastic shields and visors either cover the entire face or top of it, stopping large droplets reaching the wearer.
+- Face shield and visor – plastic shields and visors either cover the entire face or top of it, stopping large droplets from reaching the wearer.
 They can be worn with other types of masks for added protection.

 Face masks rules

 Last year, the rules on when you must wear a face mask changed repeatedly.
 They have also been at odds depending on where in the UK you live – England, Scotland, Northern Ireland or Wales.